How long are dogs pregnant? Dog pregnancy & gestation

 Puppies are delivered during the second stage of labour.
 This can last from one to 24 hours, as mum delivers one puppy at a time with each delivery generally taking from one to two hours and around 30 to 60 minutes between deliveries.
 It is useful to know how many puppies are expected, for you to know when labour is over and be able call the vet if you suspect any complications.

-As the puppies are born, mum should tear open the foetal sack, which she may eat – a normal but not necessary behaviour.
-If she doesn’t open the sack, put on some disposable gloves and do this yourself.
+As the puppies are born, mum should tear open the foetal sac, which she may eat, this is a normal but not necessary behaviour.
+If she doesn’t open the sac, put on some disposable gloves and do this yourself.
 Some placenta will be expelled behind each puppy.
 Once the last puppy and placenta are delivered, clean up the whelping area, replacing all the soiled bedding with clean blankets and towels.

 Be sure to know what signs to look out for during labour that could indicate a complication, such as excessive delays between puppies, a puppy getting stuck in the birth canal, a placenta not passing or any signs of distress from mum.
 Have your vet’s contact details on hand so that you can get in touch right away if necessary.